lamacias/ucd-csci2312-pa1/README.md

    In CLion, you first have to build (Run-->Build) and then run (Run-->Run 'ucd_csci2312_pa1') your project.
 Any output will appear in the built-in console.

  This program is based on a test suite.
-Test-driven development (TDD) means that you write your test code before you write the actual code it has to test.
+Test-Driven Development (TDD) means that you write your test code before you write the actual code it has to test.
 The test suite is written in such a way that earlier tests are more basic and later tests require earlier tests to be running.
+The most basic test is usually called a "smoke test", so it's best to start there.

    *   The test suite is in <tt>PointTests.h</tt> and <tt>PointTests.cpp</tt>. <tt>main.cpp</tt> runs the tests.